background

 Android 17's easter egg is also here, and it looks like a sunflower with a small green planet inside, and the text Android 17, following a similar green colour scheme as Android 16's easter egg.

 For the first time in years, Google is doing away with Developer Preview releases.
-With Android 17 Beta 1 already out, the brand has skipped Developer Previews and has fast-tracked the process, diving straight into Beta.
-This shift is driven by the new Canary channel where Google has been testing new APIs and features, eliminating the need for standalone preview builds.
+The brand has skipped Developer Previews and has fast-tracked the process, diving straight into Beta.
+This shift is driven by the new Canary channel, where Google has been testing new APIs and features, eliminating the need for standalone preview builds.

-Android 17's stable release is right on track with Google expected to push around four Betas over the next four months.
-The final stable release is expected in June or July 2026, and as always, Pixel smartphones will be the first in line to receive it.
+That is why Android 17 Beta 1 rolled out on February 14, 2026, followed by Android 17 Beta 2 that rolled out on February 27, 2026.
+The third Android 17 beta was released recently on March 28, 2026.
+The final stable release is expected in June or July 2026.
+As always, Pixel smartphones will be the first to receive it.
 Other manufacturers are expected to follow suit, gradually updating their supported portfolios by October 2026.

 Pixel 10 series in all its colours with a blue gradient and Pixel 10 text